august21st/game/README.md

 including everything under [august21-event/project](./august21-event/godot), [august21-event/test-server](./august21-event/server), and
-[august21-event/src](./august21-event/src) are original works that are **NOT** public domain, and are licensed under [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+[august21-event/src](./august21-event/src) are original works that are **NOT** public domain, and are licensed under [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), unless stated otherwise.
 For the terms of this license, refer to the [license file](./LICENSE) provided.